Clean code: bad code

 Telltale sign: you are reluctant to fix somebody else’s code or even your own!

 How to avoid all these troubles?

 That's the big question.
-To avoid all this pitfalls, we must have the control of our code to always see and know what's happening and what we can do to add new features and refactor the existing code.
+To avoid all these pitfalls, we must have control of our code to always see and know what's happening and what we can do to add new features and refactor the existing code.
 This can be easy for small projects but it can be very hard on a big project in the real world so must know how to proceed.
 The elements on the following list are techniques and concept we must learn and use to write clean code.

 - Use OOP

 - Learn and apply the S.O.L.I.D principles